Categories

 When your credit file is filled with unpaid defaults

-In this article, we discuss ways to repair your credit rating through removing unpaid defaults.
+This article discusses ways to repair your credit rating by removing unpaid defaults.
 Are you experiencing financial hardship?
 Is this leading to unpaid defaults?
 You are not alone.

 Identify the reasons why you have unpaid defaults

 Remember that creditors report that you’re on default when you are 60 days late with your monthly payment.
-It will serve as a warning to potential creditors that you have defaulted on your obligations and that you could do it all over again with another lender.
+It will serve as a warning to potential creditors that you have defaulted on your obligations and could do it again with another lender.
 Understand that paying off the unpaid defaults does not necessarily mean that you can erase those entries from your credit file.
 They will stay there for years.
-But, if you don’t pay them off, it could be worst.
+But, if you don’t pay them off, it could be worse.

 Clean up your credit file

 The best way to do this is to simply update your payments.
-If you have multiple credit card debts, and other consumer debts—you may think about debt consolidation.
+You may think about debt consolidation if you have multiple credit card debts and other consumer debts.
 You can get a new loan to pay off all your debts.
 By doing this, you can reduce your monthly payments, possibly reduce the overall cost of the loan and simplify your payment.
-It could help you build up your credit again, not only by reducing your debts but by making it easier for you to pay on time.
+It could help you build up your credit again by reducing your debts and making it easier for you to pay on time.

 Request a copy of your credit file